Walking the "happy path"

 - remove products from the shopping basket with the "trashcan"-button

 Finally you can click the Checkout button to issue an order.
-You will be forwarded to a PDF with the confirmation of your order right away.
+You will be forwarded to a confirmation of your order right away.
+It also includes a link to a printable PDF confirmation for your order and as well as a tracking link.

 Clicking the user icon right next to the application logo & title, you will give you access to several secondary use cases of the Juice Shop.
 This menu is obviously only available when you are logged in with your user account.